vuesion/docs/en/tutorials/third-party.md

 this does not play well together with server-side-rendering because on the server-side you don't have these features.

-In order to use this kind of 3rd party UI libraries we have to differentiate **when** we load these components and render them:
+In order to use these kinds of third-party UI libraries we have to differentiate **when** we load these components and render them:

 ```js
 const VJstree = CLIENT ? require('vue-jstree').default : null;